-I like to further define expenses as habitual, environmental or material.
-This helps because each category has a similar expense management approach.
+I find that expenses can be classified as habitual, environmental or status-based spending.
+Each category has a similar expense management approach.

 It is Time to Set Goals

-The expense audit naturally leads you into a zero-based budget.
-It does so by setting goals for each expense category and giving each dollar a purpose.
-I personally use a hybrid between the zero-based budget and the reverse budget.
+The expense review naturally leads you to a zero-based budget as you set a goals for each expense category and give each dollar a purpose.
+I use a hybrid between the zero-based budget and the reverse budget.

-You are now ready to set realistic goals to pay down debt, build an emergency fund, save for a big expense or set investing goals to grow wealth.
+You are now ready to set realistic goals to pay down debt, build an emergency fund, save for a significant expense or set investing goals in growing wealth.
 All of these goals can be distilled into expense goals or income goals.

 The expense audit tool becomes is a means to identify problems, set new systems and monitor and improve these new systems.
 Read this to see the difference between goals and systems.